robertthiesmeier/cqi_missing_data/README.md

 # Imputation of systematically missing variables

 This repository includes the Stata code to illustrate the use of conditional quantile imputation (CQI) as described in the manuscript: "Multiple imputation for systematically missing effect modifiers in individual participant data meta-analysis" by Thiesmeier R, Hofer SM, Orsini N (2024).
 The Stata code uses the publicly available individual participant [data set](http://fmwww.bc.edu/repec/bocode/i/ipdmetan_example.dta), describing the effect of postoperative radiotherapy on survival at different stages of the disease.
 The CQI package described and used in the manuscript is available for Stata 18.
-A log log-file of the example demonstrating the use of CQI is available [here](https://robertthiesmeier.github.io/cqi_missing_data/applied_example_cqi.html).
+A log-file of the example demonstrating the use of CQI is available [here](https://robertthiesmeier.github.io/cqi_missing_data/applied_example_cqi.html).
 In addition, the Data Generating Mechanism, as described in detail in the manuscript can be found in the [here](dgm.do).

 ## Download `mi impute cqi` :computer:
 The Stata command can be downloaded from: